ObsessiveCompulsiveAudiophile/wave-file-FFT-in-your-browser/README.md

 # wave-file-FFT-in-your-browser
-Javascript code which can apply Discrete Foruier Transform to an Impulse response wave file from your browser and graph the results
+Javascript code which can apply Discrete Foruier Transform to an Impulse response wave file from your browser and graph the results.
+The code can read and decode 16-bit pcm, 24-bit pcm, 32-bit pcm and 32-bit float wave files.
+DFT is O(n^2) time complexity (very slow) as it intends to be as simple as possible for ease of understanding.
+The code charts both time domain and frequency domain responses (including phase response) of the uploaded wave file.